+Add a new Section 28-105.1.2, which includes the comprehensive legislative history for this section.
+Please note there are two sections with the number 28-105.1.2.
+This is due to a drafting error.
+Please add this section directly between Sections 28-105.1.2 (Denial of permits for certain arrears) and Sections 28-105.1.3.
+Please do not make any changes to Section 28-105.1.2 (Denial of permits for certain arrears).

 §28-105.1.2 Projects for which a stormwater construction permit is required.
 It shall be a violation of this code to engage in any development activity with respect to a covered development project without a stormwater construction permit issued by the department of environment protection.
 The issuance of a permit pursuant to this code shall not be construed to be permission for any activity that requires a stormwater construction permit issued by the department of environmental protection pursuant to chapter 5-A of title 24 of the administrative code.
 The issuance of a stormwater construction permit by the department of environmental protection shall not be construed as permission for work that requires a permit from the department of buildings pursuant to this code.

 Legislative history: Local Law 97 of 2017

+Replace the existing Section 28-105.12.10 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-105.12.10 Tenant protection plan required.
 Where a tenant protection plan is required by article 120, all work shall adhere to the tenant protection plan.

 Legislative history: Local Law 106 of 2019

+Add a new Section 28-116.7, which includes the comprehensive legislative history for this section.

 §28-116.7 Post-construction stormwater management facilities Fabricator approval.
 The department shall not issue a certificate of occupancy with respect to a building or premises that is part of a covered development project unless the applicant submits proof that the department of environmental protection has issued a stormwater maintenance permit for any post-construction stormwater management facilities serving such building or premises.

 Legislative history: Local Law 97 of 2017

+Add a new Section 28-118.22 which includes the comprehensive legislative history for this section.

 §28-118.22 Post-construction stormwater management facilities.
 The department shall not issue a certificate of occupancy with respect to a building or premises that is part of a covered development project unless the applicant submits proof that the department of environmental protection has issued a stormwater maintenance permit for any post-construction stormwater management facilities serving such building or premises.

 Legislative history: Local Law 97 of 2017

+Add a new Section 28-120 which includes the comprehensive legislative history for this section.

 ARTICLE 120 TENANT PROTECTION PLAN

 Legislative history: Local Law 106 of 2019